twilson63/8pin-arweave-tutorial/README.md

 ## Why Arweave for web3?

-Arweave is a blockweave, which means its like a blockchain, but arweave supports data of any size for transactions, this is fundamentally different that the current blockchains and creates a unique differentiator between other layer 1 networks.
-With arweave you get a entire cloud development platform and hosting platform in one, it supports web standards, smart contracts and NFTs, but you don't have to learn any specific languages to leverage these features, if you are a full stack developer and work with technologies like javascript, graphql, APIs, etc. You are more than prepared to develop on the arweave ecosystem.
+Arweave is a blockweave, which means its like a blockchain, but Arweave supports data of any size for transactions, this is fundamentally different that the current blockchains and creates a unique differentiator between other layer 1 networks.
+With Arweave you get an entire cloud development and hosting platform in one, Arweave supports web standards, smart contracts and NFTs, and you can use almost any language to leverage these features, if you are a full stack developer and work with technologies like javascript, graphql, APIs, etc. You are more than prepared to develop on the Arweave ecosystem.

 ## Prerequisites